-Lila Lee - According to actor Georgie Jessel, Houdini and his Terror Island co-star Lilia Lee were romantically involved.
+Lila Lee - According to actor Georgie Jessel, Houdini and his Terror Island co-star Lila Lee were romantically involved.
 Jessel worked with Lee in Gus Edward's School Days.
-Could they have hooked up while on location on romantic Catalina Island in 1919?
+Could Harry and Lila have hooked up while on location on romantic Catalina Island in 1919?
 Afraid we only have Jessel's word for this.
 But you know what they say in Hollywood -- all rumors are true.

 |Houdini turns on the charm with Terror Island co-star Lila Lee|

 Lee continued acting into the 1950s and died at age 72 in 1973.
 Shame she appears to have never been interviewed by any of the major Houdini historians or biographers of the day.
 Sounds like she had some stories to tell.

 By all accounts, Daisy was a stunner.
 She was memorably played by Adrienne Barbeau in the steamy TV movie, The Great Houdinis.
 After Houdini's death, she fell in with the Rev. Arthur Ford crowd and become a proponent of Spiritualism.

 The affair broke off when London returned to her home in California, but she would continue to exchange passionate love letters with Houdini for years.

 Considering the vague timeline, the fact that Frank Gilmore was a con-man and Gary a raving psychotic, I think we'll give Harry the benefit of the doubt on this one.